Dleibe1/Project-Builder/CODE_ROADMAP.md

-# Code Roadmap (Work in progress)
+# Code Roadmap

 ## General design pattern (Model View Controller):

 Project Builder is a React.js/ Express.js/ PostgreSQL monolith application.
 The PostgreSQL database is connected to Knex.js query builder.
 Objection.js is an ORM, built on top of Knex.js, used to build relational queries in Javascript and Model-level schema validations for database insertions.

 ### Models:
-Objection Models are located at:
+Objection Models are located in:
 [/server/src/models](/server/src/models)